Tim Friede: Contributions to antivenom

 Friede had believed since 2003 that his blood could be used to create an antivenom, but did not initially find interest among immunologists he contacted.
 He began to be disillusioned with the self-immunization practice by the mid-2010s.
 By 2017, he worked building military trucks in Oshkosh, Wisconsin, when he was contacted by immunologist Jacob Glanville, an antivenom researcher, who had discovered Friede through a newspaper story about his YouTube videos and felt that he could be instrumental in developing a general-purpose snake antivenom.
 Friede agreed to supply Glanville with his blood for antibodies, agreeing to split any profits from a resulting antivenom equally.

-Glanville and Columbia University vaccine researcher Peter Kwong isolated antibodies from Friede's blood.
-In a 2025 study published in Cell, two of these antibodies, combined with the anti-inflammatory agent varespladib, proved effective in countering thirteen out of nineteen venoms in a sample of nineteen snake venoms, and was partially effective against the remaining six.
-It offers no resistance to viper venom, which operate using a different mechanism which attacks tissues and the cardiovascular system.
+Glanville and Columbia University vaccine researcher Peter Kwong isolated broadly neutralizing antibodies against three-finger toxins from Friede's blood.
+In a 2025 study published in Cell, two of these antibodies, combined with the secretory phospholipase A2 (another common class of snake venom toxin) inhibitor varespladib, proved effective in countering thirteen out of nineteen venoms in a sample of nineteen elapid venoms, and was partially effective against the remaining six.
+It offers no resistance to viper venom, which operate using a different mechanism (metalloproteinase) to attack tissues and the cardiovascular system.

 Friede stopped injecting himself with venom and getting bit by snakes, receiving his last bite from a water cobra in November 2018.
 He became the director of herpetology at Glanville's California-based biotechnology company, Centivax.
 The development of a broad-spectrum antivenom would likely allow Centivax to control large portions of the antivenom industry, which is currently split between several dozen antivenoms which target specific species.